 As the building blocks of the body, amino acids from protein are vital to post-workout recovery.
-Muscles depend on amino acids for the cells to perform normal repair functions, produce new cells, and keep existing cells healthy.
-There are all different kinds of protein options out there that you can add to a smoothie or shake but look for something organic and plant-based with a balance of essential amino acids to provide the most support for your muscles.
+Muscles depend on amino acids to produce new cells and keep existing cells healthy.
+There are all different kinds of protein options out there that you can add to a smoothie or shake but look for something organic and plant-based with essential amino acids to provide the most support for your muscles.
 Essential elements® has options in Creamy Chocolate and Very Vanilla with everything you need in a high-quality protein to help you maintain healthy muscles and fuel your workout.

 For your body to be able to stay in optimal health, you’ve got to stay hydrated.
 In fact, one of the signs of everyday dehydration is muscle cramping.
-This happens partially because an electrolyte imbalance affects the way the muscles are able to contract and relax.
+This happens partially because electrolyte levels affect the way the muscles are able to contract and relax.
 Hydrating before, during, and after workouts or physical activity is vital to helping the cells in your muscles stay healthy and for all of the tissues in the body to maintain their integrity.

 Warm Epsom Salt Baths

 Epsom salts have been one of those must-have therapeutic items in our cupboards for so long.
 It’s a go-to for many people for so many reasons.
 A lot of people swear by using Epsom salt baths for muscle recovery.
-Although there aren’t any specific scientific studies to support this, proponents claim that it makes a huge difference in how their body feels.
 It may be the warmth of the bath that helps to soothe, but the minerals in Epsom salt may also contribute to the muscles feeling less sore from working out.
 Soaking for at least 15-20 minutes is recommended with 1-2 cups of Epsom salts.
 Be sure you don’t have too hot water, as that could be counterproductive.
 You can also add a few drops of lavender, eucalyptus, or peppermint essential oil for added benefits.